0xKryptonian/RealmOS/GETTING_STARTED.md

-# Getting Started with HederaVerse
+# Getting Started with RealmOS

 ## Overview
-HederaVerse is now configured with a complete Hedera blockchain integration, AI agent system, and gaming infrastructure.
+RealmOS is now configured with a complete Hedera blockchain integration, AI agent system, and gaming infrastructure.
 This guide will help you get the platform running.

 ## ⚠️ Important Notes